matqr/python-urban-analytics-workshop/README.md

 python install -r requirements.txt
 ```

-You may need to double check for the `geos` package
+You may need to double check for the `geos` package.
+On a mac, run

 ```
 conda install -c conda-forge geos